mstoetti/SCA_assisted_recon_UOV/README.md

 # Demonstration of the Attack
-For a detailed description of the attack, please read the paper <paper>.
+For a detailed description of the attack, please read the paper.

 The script 'DPA_recon.py' contains the attack.